-Prerequisite modules:

-- Physics 254 - Mathematics 214, 244
+Prerequisite modules: • Physics 254 Mathematics 214, 244 or Applied Mathematics 214, 244

 Language policy:

 Afrikaans and English in the same class groups:

 During each lecture, all information is conveyed at least in English.
 Summaries and/or explanation of the core concepts will also be given in Afrikaans.
 Questions in Afrikaans and English will, at the least be answered in the language of the question.
 Students will be supported in Afrikaans and English during a combination of appropriate facilitated learning opportunities.